🔒

 Solo founders and small startups

-Delegating inbox triage, investor follow-up scheduling, customer outreach drafting, and calendar conflict resolution to an always-on agent that runs on their own machine — reducing the time spent on administrative coordination without paying for a dedicated operations hire.
+Delegating inbox triage, investor follow-up scheduling, customer outreach sequencing, and calendar management to an always-on agent that integrates with Gmail and Google Calendar, reducing daily administrative overhead without hiring an executive assistant or paying for a subscription-based agent service.

 Knowledge workers and consultants